Panasonic says Tesla business to be profitable, boosts profit outlook

 For the three months ending Dec.
 31 the company posted a 30% rise in operating profit to 130.2 billion yen, above a Refinitiv estimate of 74.6 billion yen from four analysts.

-Reporting by Tim Kelly; Editing by Kenneth Maxwell and Edwina Gibbs/Emelia Sithole-Matarise
+Reporting by Tim Kelly; Editing by Edwina Gibbs, Emelia Sithole-Matarise and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.